filecoin-project/venus/CONTRIBUTING.md

 - "Request Changes" means you don't have approval, and the reviewer wants another look.
   - *Example: the whole design of an abstraction is wrong and reviewer wants to see it reworked.*

-- [There is a proposal in progress to invert BLOCKING, to match most contributors' expectations.]
-By default, code review comments are advisory: the reviewee should consider them but doesn't _have_ to respond or address them.
+- By default, code review comments are advisory: the reviewee should consider them but doesn't _have_ to respond or address them.
 Comments that start with "BLOCKING" must be addressed and responded to.
 If a reviewer makes a blocking comment but does not block merging (by marking the review "Add Comments" or "Approve") then the reviewee can merge if the issue is addressed.

+In rare cases, a maintainter may request approval from all maintainers for a wide-reaching PR.

 #### Code Reviewer Responsibilities: